RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: Introduction

-The rest of the paper is organized as follows: first, we present the related work on \gls{aoi} and slicing-based access for heterogeneous user classes in Sec.~\ref{sec:related}.
-The system model is in Sec.~\ref{sec:system_model}, providing a definition of the \glspl{kpi} for age-oriented and \gls{lr}-oriented systems.
-We then derive the analytical distributions of those metrics in Sec.~\ref{sec:analyses}, considering the \gls{oma} and \gls{pnoma} systems (pure \gls{noma} is a special case of the latter).
-Sec.~\ref{sec:results} contains simulation results and discussion of the performance of the different access schemes.
-Finally, Sec.~\ref{sec:concl} concludes the paper, describing potential ways to develop the work further.
+The rest of the paper is organized as follows.
+Sec.~\ref{sec:related} presents the related work on \gls{aoi} and slicing-based access for heterogeneous user classes.
+The system model and \glspl{kpi} are specified in Sec.~\ref{sec:system_model}.
+We then derive the analytical distributions of those metrics for \gls{oma} and \gls{noma} in Sec.~\ref{sec:oma} and Sec.~\ref{sec:noma}, respectively.
+Sec.~\ref{sec:results} presents simulation results and discussion of the performance of the different access schemes.
+Finally, Sec.~\ref{sec:concl} concludes the paper.